-4. Know handover of heritage planning
+4. Know handover of inheritance planning

 You can gradually handover or transfer assets each year at an appropriate amount, not exceeding the amount subject to gift tax.
 For example, if you have an asset of 200 million Baht and 2 heirs, the asset can be gradually handed over for 20 million Baht per year for 5 years.
 In this regard, you are not required to pay tax on an excess value of the asset to be inherited.
-However, in terms of heritage planning, related laws should be considered carefully.
+However, in terms of inheritance planning, related laws should be considered carefully.
 You should not name multiple heirs for one heritage because this might cause problems between the heirs, for example, naming multiple heirs for a single plot of land.
 In this regard, you should subdivide such plot of land and specify the heir’s name for each properly so as not to cause problems later.
 You can also transfer an asset before passing away in the event of not making a last will.
 Moreover, an heritage should not be handed over for fear of paying tax.
 This can cause trouble for a testator/ de cujus when the asset has been distributed.

 For those who have a lot of assets which are difficult to be gradually handed over.
 A testator/de cujus might use the means to convert the asset into life insurance.